daniloc/airtable-ios-bridge/README.md

 # airtable-ios-bridge

 An Objective-C wrapper for the Airtable API using `NSURLSession` and friends.
+Example Swift project with bridging header included.

 ## Do not use this in a production app.